GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 1. Go to the Cloud DLP [**Create template** page](https://console.cloud.google.com/security/dlp/create/template).

-1. Set up the InfoTypes.
+1. Set up the infoTypes.
 This is an example.
 You may choose any from the list available:

     ![N|Solid](https://storage.googleapis.com/gcp-community/tutorials/dlp-to-datacatalog-tags/infoTypes.png)